Finding Self Compassion

 Self Compassion on the other hand has been shown to provide all the benefits of self esteem but without the downsides.
 Just when our self confidence and self esteem seems to let us down, Self Compassion can be a wonderful source of comfort that all of us can discover within ourselves.

-In this weekend retreat John will introduce Self Compassion experientially, looking at ways to cultivate a deeper sense of warmth and kindness towards ourselves, not because of how well our lives are going but because of just how difficult our lives can sometimes seem to be.
+In this midweek retreat John will introduce Self Compassion experientially, looking at ways to cultivate a deeper sense of warmth and kindness towards ourselves, not because of how well our lives are going but because of just how difficult our lives can sometimes seem to be.

 In this course we will be learn and practice skills of how to: